Rob Stanifer: Coaching career

 After retiring from baseball, Stanifer did not stay far away from the game.
 He initially became a baseball coach at the Largo High School in the town where he currently resides.
 Achieving moderate success and developing a reputation as a valuable coach in the Tampa Bay Area, this time served as a very good stepping stone into the coaching world for Stanifer.
 He coached there until the year 2009, until he ultimately made the move to his current position at Northeast High School.

-With his new position at NEHS, Stanifer brought a new approach to a team that featured many college bound players with high expectations.
+Stanifer brought a new approach to the NEHS team.
 He used his professional experience to mentor the players and lead them in the right direction.
-With Northeast St. Petersburg, having a strong little league baseball presence, the school's proximity to the area would allow for a steady stream of talent to flow through the school.
+With Northeast St. Petersburg having a strong little league baseball presence, the school's proximity to the area would allow for a steady stream of talent to flow through the school.
 It was up to Stanifer to hone the talent and bring out the best in the players.
 The baseball program was already relevant, even having former MLB First round Draft pick, Doug Waechter, being an alumnus, but Stanifer brought consistent success to the school.

 Stanifer led the team to multiple district championships, including a run of 4 in a row.
 In 2017, Stanifer's team made one the schools deepest runs in history, making it all the way to the regional semifinals of the 7A FHSAA State Playoffs.